What is spousal maintenance?

 The Court in its discretion may also vary spousal maintenance orders at any given time on application by a person.
 To vary a spousal maintenance order the court must be satisfied that since the order was made the circumstances of one or both parties have changed, the cost of living has changed enough to warrant a change, the amount payable under the Order is not proper or adequate (only if the Order was made by consent) or there were relevant facts which were not available to the court at the time of making the original spousal maintenance Order.

 If you are concerned that you may be subject to a spousal maintenance application or believe you may be entitled to spousal maintenance, it is the first steps is to seek legal advice from an experienced family lawyer.
 At Forge Legal, our family lawyers have decades of combined experience and are well-versed in the complexities of spousal maintenance Orders.
 We can help you assess whether you are at risk of paying spousal maintenance or whether you are entitled to spousal maintenance.
 We strive to achieve outcomes for our clients that secure their financial future and enable them to move forward.
-Call Forge Legal now for a no obligation initial consultation with one of our experienced family lawyers.
+Call Forge Legal now for a no obligation strategy session with one of our experienced family lawyers on 1300 0 FORGE.